GilbertRC/LFSOD-CDINet/README.md

 # Requirements
 python 3.7 + TensorFlow 1.14.0

-Note: We add a function 'layer_norm_initialized()' in the [layer.py](https://pan.baidu.com/s/18d5XrK3LlIGjbWWsCFLVog) (code: 7d8i).
-It enables TensorFlow 1.x to initialize Layer_Norm with the pre-trained parameters.
+Note: We provide a modified [layer.py](https://pan.baidu.com/s/18d5XrK3LlIGjbWWsCFLVog) (code: 7d8i) for TensorFlow.
+It adds a function 'layer_norm_initialized()' to enable initializing Layer_Norm with the pre-trained parameters.
 You can put it under 'your_Anaconda_envs/Lib/site-packages/tensorflow/contrib/layers/python/layers/'.

 # Saliency maps and performance